FredGomes92/air-quality-yocto/README.md

 ## How does it work ?

-The system is composed of services to read the data from the sensors and another service that will subscrive to that data and and  will display it in a web page.
+The system is composed of services to read the data from the sensors and another service that will subscribe to that data and and  will display it in a web page.
 The exchange of data is done trough an MQTT broker, as exemplified in the figure below.

  ![ Set-up - sensors + raspberrypi](images/generic_diagram.drawio.png)